aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to DOC via .NET" h2=".NET API to Render EMLX to DOC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to DOC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOC.
+As a .NET developer, you may need to add EMLX to DOC conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs of Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that can be used to convert EMLX file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to DOC.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation features.
+It includes APIs for manipulating a wide range of file formats, including Microsoft Office, PDF, HTML, and more.
+Aspose.Email for .NET is a powerful API that can be used to manipulate email messages in various formats, including EMLX.
+It can be used to convert EMLX files to HTML.

+Aspose.Words for .NET is a powerful API that can be used to manipulate documents in various formats, including DOC.
+It can be used to render HTML to DOC.
+It provides a wide range of features, including document conversion, document manipulation, document rendering, and more.

+By using Aspose.Total for .NET, you can easily add EMLX to DOC conversion features to your applications.
+Aspose.Email for .NET can be used to convert EMLX file format to HTML, and Aspose.Words for .NET can be used to render HTML to DOC.
+With these powerful APIs, you can easily add EMLX to DOC conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}